pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

   - react
   createdDate: 8/1/2017 12:00:00 AM
 ---
-# Content Query WebPart (Compatible with On-Premises SharePoint versions)
+# Content Query Web Part (Compatible with On-Premises SharePoint versions)

 ## Summary

 > NOTE: This web part was built with an earlier version of SPFx which is compatible with on-premises versions of SharePoint.
 If you wish, you can use the [newer version of this web part](../react-content-query-online/README.md) which is compatible with SharePoint Online only.

-The `React Content Query WebPart` is a modern version of the good old `Content by Query WebPart` that was introduced in SharePoint 2007.
+The `React Content Query Web Part` is a modern version of the good old `Content by Query Web Part` that was introduced in SharePoint 2007.
 Built for *SharePoint 2016* and *Office 365*, this modern version is built against the new **SharePoint Framework (SPFx)** and uses the latest *Web Stack* practices.
-While the original WebPart was based on a `XSLT` templating engine, this *React* WebPart is based on the well known [Handlebars templating engine](http://handlebarsjs.com), which empowers users to create simple, yet powerfull `HTML` templates for rendering the queried content.
+While the original Web Part was based on a `XSLT` templating engine, this *React* Web Part is based on the well known [Handlebars templating engine](http://handlebarsjs.com), which empowers users to create simple, yet powerful `HTML` templates for rendering the queried content.
 This new version also lets the user query `any site collections` which resides on the same domain url, add `unlimited filters`, query *DateTime* fields to the `nearest minute` rather than being limited to a day, and much more.

 <img src="Misc/toolpart.gif" />

 ## Used SharePoint Framework Version

 ![drop](https://img.shields.io/badge/drop-GA-green.svg)

 ## Applies to